pmahnke/mahnke-cocktails/recipe/pear_champagne_granita.md

 - Method: Build in the Glass
 - Pour: Add all ingredients directly to the glass
+- Glassware:
-- Glassware: Coupe
+  - Coupe
+  - Granita
 - Garnish: Pear slice
 - Special Prep: Expressed lemon oil